Node-DC/Node-DC-EIS/README.md

 Known issues/limitations:
 ---------------------------------------------------------------------------

+- Some issue while running on CentOS.
+  Most issue are observed while installing python and related dependencies
+- Tool "pip" is not install by default with python
+- Proxy errors while using pip and npm
+- NPM is not build if use your own build of nodejs

-If you try to populate with very high number of DB records, you may encounter following issues,
+- If you try to populate with very high number of DB records, you may encounter following issues,
-0) On the Server side, server may run out of memory causing core-dump
+1) On the Server side, server may run out of memory causing core-dump
   - If you see [GC in old space requested], restart node server with --max_old_space_size=5000 This will set the heap space to 5 GB, large databases take up more space while the records are loaded.
-1) On the client side, initial request to populate the DB may fail due to HTTP timeout.
+2) On the client side, initial request to populate the DB may fail due to HTTP timeout.
-2) Upper limit for the database records is number of unique lastnames(777) * lastname_ratio(default: 25)
+3) Upper limit for the database records is number of unique lastnames(777) * lastname_ratio(default: 25)
 #NODE-DC-EIS